-My book project focuses on ratification, the submission of a draft constitution to the people or their representatives for final approval before implementation.
+My forthcoming book, Constitutional Ratification without Reason, focuses on ratification, the submission of a draft constitution to the people or their representatives for final approval before implementation.
 My book will be the first sustained study of the procedure and has three parts.

 First, I look at the history, use, effects, and various forms that ratification can take, and argue that despite its intuitive nature and ubiquity, ratification is in need of justification.
 The procedure is increasingly common and regularly included in the constitution-making recommendations given by consultants and transnational actors.
 It also has significant effects: it can influence the behavior of framers and the contents of what they produce; it is costly and can lead to costlier rejections; and it can impact the political climate following the constitution-making process.
 Moreover, the procedure is entirely optional.
 Constitutions—such as the celebrated constitutions of South Africa, India, and most recently Tunisia—can be implemented directly following the drafting process.
 Despite all of this, both practitioners and scholars treat ratification as a given and provide no explanation or justification for its use.
 I argue that this is a mistake.
 Ratification is a constitution-making procedure in need of good reasons explaining its implementation.